MelissaData/PhoneObject-Python3-Linux/README.md

-# Melissa Data Phone Object Linux Python3 Sample
+# Melissa - Phone Object Linux Python3

 ## Purpose

-This is a sample of the Melissa Data Phone Object using Python3
+This code showcases the Melissa Phone Object using Python3

+Please feel free to copy or embed this code to your own project.
+Happy coding!

+For the latest Melissa Phone Object release notes, please visit: https://releasenotes.melissa.com/on-premise-api/phone-object/

 The console will ask the user for: